SEVEN STEPS TO THE REST OF GOD

 The fourth chapter of I Peter explains the personal fulfillment of the Day of Atonement.
 The Day of Atonement signifies the forgiveness of our sins and the removal of uncleanness from us.

-Forasmuch then as Christ hath suffered for us in the flesh, arm yourselves likewise with the same mind: for he that hath suffered in the flesh hath ceased from sin; (I Peter 4:1)
+Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin, (I Peter 4:1)

 We must, as did the Lord Jesus Christ, suffer while we are in the world.
 We are to expect suffering and to maintain a cheerful, obedient attitude as much as possible.
 Christ suffered for the purpose of forgiving and removing our sins.
 We suffer so sin may be removed from us.
 The suffering is a judgment on the sin that is in our flesh.

-Who shall give account to him that is ready to judge the quick [living] and the dead.
+They will give an account to Him who is ready to judge the living and the dead.
 (I Peter 4:5)

 The Christian Era is one of judgment on sin.
 The living are being judged now and the dead also are being judged.
 The dead live before God in the spirit world but are being judged as though they were alive in the flesh (compare I Peter 4:6; 3:19).